Shrewsbury comic festival attracts top names

 A special App has also been launched which will allow people to get involved in the lead-up to the weekend event.
 Shane added: "The app will open up the festival to people worldwide, and we expect that thousands of guests will be drawn to Shrewsbury as it becomes the comics capital of the UK, Comics are a wonderful art form, and we want to celebrate them with the whole community”

-Award winning Shropshire creative agency Yarrington have produced both the website and app in support of Comics Salopia and Share - the charity which will benefit from the festival.
+Award winning Shropshire creative agency Yarrington have produced both the website and app in support of Comics Salopia and Share Shrewsbury - the charity which will benefit from the festival.
+It helps people of all ages affected by addiction.

+Users of the app will get all the latest news about the event straight to their smartphones.

+Everyone who downloads the app will be entered into a draw to win a festival poster signed by The Walking Dead artist Charlie Adlard.

 Advertising